Lesson 5: Using Contact Forces to Replace a Joint in a Human Model#

 body model.
 Fortunately, this is already done in two examples of the

 AMMR (version 1.5).
-Thus, please make sure that you have AMMR 1.5
+Thus, please make sure that you have AMMR 1.5 or newer

 installed on your computer.
 You can find the models mentioned under